Orion98MC/hoster/README.md

 ```

-default port is 3000, but you can change it by prepending PORT=<port-number> environment variable:
+default port is 3000, but you can change it by prepending PORT=port-number environment variable:

 ```sh
 $ PORT=8080 hoster ./db-config.js :../stats/stats.js ./server.js /blog:../blog/blog.js